jcjorel/interconnectdmz4aws/README.md

 > Ex:
 DMZ VPC has subnets in AZ 'a' and 'b'.
 LZ VPC has resources in AZ 'b' and 'c' that need to cross the VPC Endpoints.
-=> Only communication of resources in AZ 'b' will be able to cross the VPC EndPoints.
+=> Only communications of resources in AZ 'b' will be able to cross the VPC EndPoints.

 # Licensing